omaray/usability/README.md

 $ composer require google/cloud-datastore
 ```

+From there, you can then start using the client.
+Please see lower in this page for code examples to get you started.

 #### The google/cloud meta-package
 We also provide a meta-package, `google/cloud`, which provides all of the individual APIs.
 However, in order to keep file size and memory use low, the use of this package is not recommended.